TerminologyHub/termhub-in-5-minutes/python-examples/README.md

 The various scripts make use of the `python-examples/config.ini` file to load necessary information that is uniform across all tests.

-When running the tests, make sure you are on the root folder.

 Sample Python Calls
 -----------------